KineticJetIce245/py-recycler/README.md

 ## 🚀 Installation
 + Download the latest release.
-+ Extract it to any directory of your choice.
++ Extract it to any directory of your choice (⚠️ The path should not contain space).
 + Add that directory to your system `PATH`.

 ## 📋 System Requirements